This post may contain affiliate links. Please read our disclosure policy.

 On the third night, you’ll make Roasted Vegetable Minestrone.
 To the leftovers you’ll add broth or water, a bunch of kale, a few carrots, and you’ll top it with shaved Parmigiano-Reggiano cheese.

-- extra-virgin olive oil for drizzling (1/2 cup or more)
+- 1/2 cup extra-virgin olive oil or more

 - 1 pound Yukon Gold potatoes sliced 1/4 inch thick